Existential graph: Peirce's role

 The existential graphs are a curious offspring of Peirce the logician/mathematician with Peirce the founder of a major strand of semiotics.
 Peirce's graphical logic is but one of his many accomplishments in logic and mathematics.
 In a series of papers beginning in 1867, and culminating with his classic paper in the 1885 American Journal of Mathematics, Peirce developed much of the two-element Boolean algebra, propositional calculus, quantification and the predicate calculus, and some rudimentary set theory.
 Model theorists consider Peirce the first of their kind.
 He also extended De Morgan's relation algebra.
 He stopped short of metalogic (which eluded even Principia Mathematica).

 But Peirce's evolving semiotic theory led him to doubt the value of logic formulated using conventional linear notation, and to prefer that logic and mathematics be notated in two (or even three) dimensions.
 His work went beyond Euler's diagrams and Venn's 1880 revision thereof.
-Frege's 1879 Begriffsschrift also employed a two-dimensional notation for logic, but one very different from Peirce's.
+Frege's 1879 work Begriffsschrift also employed a two-dimensional notation for logic, but one very different from Peirce's.

 Peirce's first published paper on graphical logic (reprinted in Vol. 3 of his Collected Papers) proposed a system dual (in effect) to the alpha existential graphs, called the entitative graphs.
 He very soon abandoned this formalism in favor of the existential graphs.
 In 1911 Victoria, Lady Welby showed the existential graphs to C. K. Ogden who felt they could usefully be combined with Welby's thoughts in a "less abstruse form."
 Otherwise they attracted little attention during his life and were invariably denigrated or ignored after his death, until the PhD theses by Roberts (1964) and Zeman (1964).